 A term sheet is a document that depicts how a venture investor will invest money in your business.
-It specifies where most of his investments will flow.
+It specifies where most of his simple investments will flow.
 It’s very different from a crib sheet, aptly named cheat sheets, which are mostly used for quick reference of notes or answers.

 The term sheet is made up of three sections, namely the liquidation, funding, and corporate governance unlike the one sheet, which is basically a document used for advertising and consists only of a single sheet.
 Another way to look at a term sheet is thinking of it as a prenuptial agreement.